openannotation/annotator/README.markdown

 simply as $('#content').annotator().

-Separately from the annotator (which will simply create annotations in the page and allow you to read their contents -- COMING SOON) you can also create an AnnotationStore which will listen to the Annotator and will save/restore your annotations across page loads via a RESTful HTTP interface.
+Separately from the annotator (which will simply create annotations in the page and allow you to read their contents) you can also create an AnnotationStore which will listen to the Annotator and will save/restore your annotations across page loads via a RESTful HTTP interface.

 Usage
 -----